thoom/restup/README.md

 YAML config
 -----------

+If a file is not passed in with the `-c, --config` flag, then it will use the default `.restup.yml`.
-The client uses two different methods to find the YAML file `.restup.yml`.
+The client uses two different methods to find the YAML configuration file.
 It will first look in the current directory.
 If it is not present, it will then look in the current user's home directory.

 This makes it possible to use restup to connect to different APIs simply by changing folders.